Test & Treat

 Q: What is included in the 8-hour live, online sessions of this program?

 This part of the program includes 8-hours of ACPE continuing education for pharmacists.
-This live seminar will consist of practical hands-on training, and the learner will be expected to demonstrate techniques for the following diagnostic tests: throat swab, oral fluid collection, nasal swab, and finger stick testing.
+This live seminar will consist of practical training information, and the learner will be expected to demonstrate techniques for the following diagnostic tests: throat swab, oral fluid collection, nasal swab, and finger stick testing on their own (under the supervision of a healthcare professional) within 30 days of the completion of the live session.

 Learners will be required to demonstrate skills necessary to test and treat each of the minor, nonchronic health conditions through interactive completion of live lectures, patient cases, and other active learning exercises.
 In addition, learners will gain experience identifying opportunities for expanding patient-centered services in the community pharmacy setting with point-of-care testing; describe and perform appropriate physical assessments; apply this information to patient cases.